learninglab-dev/the-resources/data/work/podern-family/pod-report-1.md

 ![Nicole's picture](https://files.slack.com/files-pri/T0HTW3H0V-FNSHXDFF1/5d4b7113.jpg?pub_secret=2931059e8f)

-***Molly*** is interested in developing atorial, photo development, editing, andand ***Sarah*** are out this week, but tune in next time for more updates on their ends! coding skills at the Learning Lab this semester.
+***Molly*** is interested in developing curatorial, photo development, editing, and coding skills at the Learning Lab this semester.
 She has just begun to develop a personal project which will archive and publish various aspects of the Learning Lab's activities, in the hope of learning more about the various skills relevant to print and media publishing.
-You can
+You'll likely find her engaging with interaction-lab and media-lab, and maybe popping for studio-lab some Wednesday nights.

 ![Molly](https://files.slack.com/files-pri/T0HTW3H0V-FNE13CGKU/5d4b7244.jpg?pub_secret=ac699b84f3)

 and